vinfreecs/genga/Documentation.md

 When the mass of a particle is zero, then the density `Asteroid_rho`, specified in the `define.h` file, is used to calculate its mass.

 # Set Elements function #
-This option can be used to modiy the orbital parameters of a body according to a precomputed data table.
-To enable this option, the file name must be set with the
-'Set Elements file name' parameter in the 'param.dat' file.
+*(Attention: Update since version 3.92, units and data structure changed)* This option can be used to modiy the orbital parameters of a body according to a precomputed data table.
+To enable this option, the file name must be set with the 'Set Elements file name' parameter in the 'param.dat' file.
+It orbital parameters can either be Keplerian elements (a e i Omega, omega M) or cartesian coordinates (x y z vx, vy, vz).
+The two sets can not be mixed.
+If cartesian coordinates are used, then the positions must be given in helioscentric coordinates, and the velocities in barycentric coordinates, because these are the units, which the codes uses internally.
+The elements are interpolated with a cubic interpolation scheme from that data table.

 The structure of the data file must be the following:

-    numer of bodies to modify, 't', element to modify time, body 1 element 1, body 2 element 1, ..., body 1 element 2, body 2 element 2, ...
+    numer of bodies to modify, 't', element symbol 1, elements symbol 2, ... time 1, body 1 element 1, body 1 element 2, ...,
+    time 1, body 2 element 1, body 2 element 2, ...,
+    .
+    .
+    .
+    time 2, body 1 element 1, body 1 element 2, ...,
+    time 2, body 2 element 1, body 2 element 2, ...,
     .
     .
     .

  * The number of bodies 'n', indicates how many bodies will be modified.
 They are the first 'n' massive bodies in the initial condition file
  * time is the time of the elements in years
  * elements can be: